Healthcare in Israel: Safety and quality

-Israel has one of the most technologically advanced and highest-quality healthcare systems in the world.
-Hospitals in Israel are equipped with modern facilities and high-quality medical technology.
-Medical personnel are very well-trained.
+Israel is seen as having a technologically advanced healthcare system.
+In 2025, Israel was ranked 10th globally for health care services.
+Medical personnel are well-trained.

-Healthcare in Israel is also delivered very efficiently.
-A 2013 study found Israel to have the fourth most efficient healthcare system in the world.
-In an August 2014 survey, Israel was ranked as having the seventh-most efficient healthcare system in the world.

 Seven Israeli hospitals have received accreditation from the Joint Commission, an organization that sets safety standards for medical care: Soroka Medical Center in Beersheba, HaEmek Medical Center in Afula, Meir Hospital in Kfar Saba, Rabin Medical Center in Petah Tikva, Kaplan Medical Center in Rehovot, Carmel Medical Center in Haifa and Assuta Medical Center in Tel Aviv.

-In 2019 and 2020, Newsweek magazine included Israel's largest hospital, Sheba Medical Center at Tel HaShomer in its list of the ten best hospitals in the world.
+In 2025, Newsweek ranked Sheba Medical Center as the 8th-best hospital in the world, scoring the highest for an Asian or Israeli hospital.